 A distillery or craft distillery licensee that chooses to apply for the new off-site tasting room license under RCW 66.24.146 will have additional administrative costs related to licensing.
 The Board estimates that applicants will spend approximately three hours in order to complete an initial application for an off-site tasting room license (which includes ninety minutes for the applicant to complete the application and answer follow up questions, and roughly ninety minutes for interactions with Board staff on required information and an investigator interview).
-For renewals of the license in subsequent years, the Board estimates that applicants will spend fifteen to twenty minutes on the licensing process (which includes the online renewal application process and inputting financial information for payment of the fee.).
+For renewals of the license in subsequent years, the Board estimates that applicants will spend fifteen to twenty minutes on the licensing process (which includes the online renewal application process and inputting financial information for payment of the fee).

-According to the 2019 OES Databook, the average hourly wage in Washington State for Secretaries and Administrative Assistants, Except Legal, Medical, and Executive (using the SOC Code 43-6014) is \$21.31.
+According to the 2019 Occupational Employment Statistics (OES) Databook available in the Employment Security Department (ESD) labor market report library (https://esd.wa.gov/labormarketinfo/report-library), the average hourly wage in Washington State for Secretaries and Administrative Assistants, Except Legal, Medical, and Executive (using the Standard Occupational Classification (SOC) Code 43-6014) is \$21.31.
 Based on that data, the estimated cost for these administrative activities during the initial application year is \$63.93 [\$21.31 avg. hourly wage x 3 hours = \$63.93], and the estimated cost during subsequent renewal years is \$7.10 [\$21.31 avg. hourly wage x 0.3 hour = approximately \$7.10].
 For the purpose of the minor cost calculations, these estimated administrative costs are rounded up to \$65 and \$10, respectively.